-The Application outlines the Works Approval Controls in place to reduce and manage seepage from TMF 1 as outlined in Table 23 below.
+The Application outlines the Works Approval Controls in place to reduce and manage seepage from TMF 1 as outlined in Table 26 below.
 These controls have been reviewed as part of this assessment.

-Table 23: Works Approval Holder's/Licence Holder's proposed controls for seepage from TMF1
+Table 26: Works Approval Holder's proposed controls for seepage from TMF1

 Site infrastructure Construction Operation TMF Not less than 0.3m clay material at the base of the impoundment area.
-TMF Operating Manual developed and implemented to provide direction on the appropriate operation of the TMF impoundment area.
-Impoundment area proof compacted to between 1 x 10 -6 m/s and 47 x 10 -6 m/s hydraulic conductivity (permeability Facility will be unlined Cut off trenches under the embankment as per ATC Williams drawings 115275.04_007and 1157275.04_004 8 piezometers will be installed in the starter causeway embankments of the cells: 4 vibrating wire piezometers in the foundation starter embankment (TMF1 Stage 1A) and 4 standpipe piezometers installed in the TMF2 Stage 1B embankment.
-Six TMF (groundwater) monitoring bores will be installed at the following locations and sampled in accordance in accordance with Licence conditions: TMFMB1 696492E 7671279N TMFMB2 697387E 7670649N TMFMB3 697575E 7669675N TMFMB4 696457E 7670088N TMFMB5 695880E 7670579N TMFMB6 696165E 7669570N
+TMF Operating Manual developed and implemented to provide direction on the appropriate operation of the TMF Impoundment area proof compacted to between 1 x 10 -6 Operated to managed to design capacity of 3 Mtpa m/s and 47 x 10 -6 m/s hydraulic conductivity (permeability Decant water returned to the Process water dam for reuse during ore Processing.
+Facility will be unlined Cut off trenches under the embankment as per ATC Operational pipeline pressure transmitters at both ends of the pipeline with alarms to indicate variation in flow pressure Williams drawings 115275.04_007and 1157275.04_004 Flows will be monitored by flow meters positioned at the start and end of the tailings delivery line, with readouts displayed on the 8 piezometers will be installed Control System in the starter causeway embankments of the cells: 4 vibrating wire piezometers in the foundation starter In the event flow meter readings indicate pipeline failure, the affected pipeline will be shut down embankment (TMF1 Stage 1A) and 4 standpipe piezometers installed in the TMF2 Stage 1B embankment.
+Six TMF (groundwater) monitoring bores installed at the following locations and sampled in accordance in accordance with Licence Twice daily inspections of TMF inflow and decant pipelines during operation A network of 10 monitoring bores installed at the Premises to provide background data, and, allow the assessment of groundwater during operations.
+Six groundwater TMF monitoring bores installed around the perimeter of the TMF